Revillacks/Revillacks/README.md

 * 🌱 I'm currently learning Swift, Git, Ionic, Angular, Laravel, JavaScript
 * 💬 Ask me about Angular, Ionic
 * 📫 How to reach me: ThomasGRevilla@protonmail.com
-* ⚡ Fun fact: Me encanta jugar videojuegos y cualquier cosa que haga referencia a la tecnología tanto como hardware y software.
+* ⚡ Fun fact: I love to play videogames and anything which references to technology both hardware and software.

 ## 🛠 Skills